whunter003/SierraImportAddon/Readme.md

 ### ReplaceVolumeWhenNotNull

-Determines if the specified volume destination field is replaced if there is already set information in the field.
+Determines if the Transaction field specified by the `VolumeDestinationField` setting is changed in cases where the field already has a value.

 *Default*: `false`